HMS-Analytical-Software/goGitAlchemist/README.md

 is placed within the target directory, by default "./cwd", in a directory that corresponds to the Title definition in the gitalchemist file.

-This implies that the created directories must be cleaned up befor a rerun.
+This implies that the created directories must be cleaned up before a rerun.
 It avoids cluttering the directory space.

-To remove all temporary created git repos, use the -clean command line switch.
+To remove all temporary git repos, use the -clean command line switch.